Terrence Roberts

 Despite daily harassment from some white students, Roberts completed his junior year at Central.
 The city’s high schools were closed the following year to prevent further desegregation.
 As a result, he moved to Los Angeles, California, and graduated from Los Angeles High School in 1959.
 The National Association awarded Roberts the Spingarn Medal for the Advancement of Colored People (NAACP) in 1958.

 Following high school, Roberts attended California State University in Los Angeles and earned a BA in sociology in 1967.
 He attended graduate school at the University of California at Los Angeles and received an MS in social welfare in 1970.
 In 1976, Roberts earned a Ph.D. in psychology from Southern Illinois University in Carbondale.
-He served as co-chair of the department of the Master of Arts in Psychology Program at Antioch College in Los Angeles, California, and also taught several graduate courses there.
+He was co-chair of the Master of Arts in Psychology program department at Antioch College in Los Angeles, California, and taught several graduate courses there.
 In addition to serving as CEO of Terrence J. Roberts and Associates Management Consulting Firm, he maintains a private psychology practice.
 He is a desegregation consultant to the Little Rock School District.

 Bates, Daisy.
 The Long Shadow of Little Rock.
 Fayetteville: University of Arkansas Press, 1986.